rust-embedded/discovery/src/08-i2c/using-a-driver.md

 a platform agnostic version of a driver.
 Luckily for us this has already been done in the [lsm303agr] crate.
 Hence reading the actual accelerometer and magnetometer values will now be basically a plug and play experience + reading a bit of documentation.
-In fact the crates.io page already provides us with everything we need to know in order to read accelerometer data, we'll just have to adapt it to our chip:
+In fact the crates.io page already provides us with everything we need to know in order to read accelerometer data but using a Raspberry Pi.
+We'll just have to adapt it to our chip:

 [lsm303agr]: https://crates.io/crates/lsm303agr